 Other Elliptical Machines That We Tested and Researched

 Stamina Inmotion Elliptical: If you’re one of those people who are looking for the best ellipticals that can be used under a desk, my choice goes to this one.
-I haven’t tried it out for myself yet, but at $150 and more than 500 5-star Amazon reviews, it seems like a good option.
-I just wouldn’t stand up on it as you can see a woman doing in one of the photos.
+We haven’t tried it out for ourselves yet, but at $150 and more than 500 5-star Amazon reviews, it seems like a good option.
+We just wouldn’t stand up on it as you can see a woman doing in one of the photos.

 Sole E35: This is the souped-up version of the Sole E25, and it’s a fine machine but it costs $600 more than its sibling.
 Is it worth it?
 Really, only if you’re a bigger person who needs an elliptical with a large weight capacity (the E35 can hold up to 375 pounds, compared to the E25’s 350).
 It also has a slightly larger screen and an additional two years on the warranty.